2010 transatlantic aircraft bomb plot: Preparation

 Previously, in mid-September 2010, U.S. intelligence intercepted three packages linked to AQAP that had been shipped from Yemen to Chicago.
 They searched the packages, but did not find any explosives.
 One of the packages included the 1860 novel The Mill on the Floss, by English novelist George Eliot, a woman who wrote under an assumed identity.
 The packages, addressed to "random addresses" in Chicago, were not confiscated.

 Authorities surmised, after the October incident, that the September parcels may have been a test run.
-The September packages may have been used as a way to test the accuracy of tracking information available online from carriers such as UPS, information that could potentially be used to time the detonation of the October bombs.

 Responsibility

 Al-Qaeda in the Arabian Peninsula

 On November 5, 2010, al-Qaeda in the Arabian Peninsula (AQAP) took responsibility for the plot, posting on a number of radical Islamist websites monitored by the SITE Intelligence Group and the NEFA Foundation.
 "We will continue to strike blows against American interests and the interest of America's allies," said the perpetrators.
 "Since both operations were successful, we intend to spread the idea to our mujahedeen brothers in the world and enlarge the circle of its application to include civilian aircraft in the West as well as cargo aircraft."
 U.S. Secretary of Homeland Security, Janet Napolitano, British Home Secretary Theresa May, and Dubai police had noted that these types of explosives are "hallmarks" of AQAP, and had suspected they were behind the attack.

 AQAP also claimed responsibility for the crash of UPS Airlines Flight 6, a Boeing 747-400 cargo plane that crashed in Dubai on September 3.
 U.S. and United Arab Emirates investigators had said they had not found any evidence of an explosion or terrorist involvement in that incident, and were skeptical about the claim.
 They suggested it was probably an attempt by AQAP to bolster its image.
 On September 10, the FBI and the U.S. Department of Homeland Security confirmed that the AQAP was not involved in the September 3 crash.

 On November 21, AQAP provided a detailed account of the plot, including photos of the printer bombs, in its English-language magazine Inspire.
 The article said that the mission was a success, because it caused a huge amount of disruption to the world's air traffic and security systems at the very low cost of $4,200.